sraoss/pg_ivm/README.md

 The base tables must be simple tables.
 Views, materialized views, inheritance parent tables, partitioned tables, partitions, and foreign tables can not be used.

+Any system column cannot be included in the view definition query.
-The targetlist cannot contain system columns, columns whose name starts with `__ivm_`.
+The target list cannot columns whose name starts with `__ivm_`.

+Data type used in the target list in the view must have default operator class for access method btree.
+For example, `json`, `xml`, or `point` type cannot be in the target list.

 Logical replication is not supported, that is, even when a base table at a publisher node is modified, IMMVs at subscriber nodes defined on these base tables are not updated.